-- The minimum test speeds, relative to the maximum permissible operating speed, are: - for the compressor:120% - for the turbine: 140% or the natural burst speed, whichever is lower.

-Containment tests shall be performed at working temperature.

-A numerical analysis (simulation) of sufficient containment integrity of the casing based on calculations by means of a simulation model may be accepted in lieu of the practical containment test, provided that:

-- the numerical simulation model has been tested and its suitability/accuracy has been proven by direct comparison between calculation results and the practical containment test for a reference application (reference containment test).
+- c) The minimum test speeds, relative to the maximum permissible operating speed, are: - for the compressor:120% - for the turbine: 140% or the natural burst speed, whichever is lower. - d) Containment tests shall be performed at temperature which is not lower than the maximum allowable temperature of the turbocharger to be specified by the manufacturer - e) Manufacturers are to determine whether cases more critical than those defined in [2.3.3], c) and [2.3.3], d) exist with respect to containment safety.
+Where such a case is identified, evidence of containment safety is also to be provided for that case - f) A numerical analysis simulation such as Finite Element Method (FEM)of sufficient containment integrity of the casing based on calculations by means of a simulation model may be accepted in lieu of the practical containment test, provided that: - the numerical simulation model has been tested and its suitability/accuracy has been proven by direct comparison between calculation results and the practical containment test for a reference application (reference containment test).
 This test shall be performed at least once by the manufacturer for acceptance of the numerical simulation method in lieu of tests; - the corresponding numerical simulation for the containment is performed for the same speeds as specified for the containment test; - material properties for high-speed deformations are to be applied in the numeric simulation.
-The correlation between normal properties and the properties at the pertinent deformation speed are to be substantiated; - the design of the turbocharger regarding geometry and kinematics is similar to the turbocharger that was used for the reference containment test.
-In general, totally new designs will call for a new reference containment test.
+The correlation between normal properties and the properties at the pertinent deformation speed are to be substantiated; - the design of the turbocharger regarding geometry and kinematics is to be similar to the turbocharger that was used for the reference containment test. - g) In cases where a totally new design is adopted for a turbocharger for which an application for type approval certification has been requested, new reference containment tests are to be performed.